CUBRID/cubrid-manual/en/sql/query/select.rst

     SELECT t1.*
     FROM (SELECT * FROM sales_tbl AS t2 WHERE sales_amount > 100 LIMIT 5) AS t1
     LIMIT 1,3;

+    -- above query and below query shows the same result SELECT t1.*
+    FROM (SELECT * FROM sales_tbl AS t2 WHERE sales_amount > 100 LIMIT 5) AS t1
+    LIMIT 3 OFFSET 1;

 ::